bigcommerce/catalyst/docs/environment-variables.md

 | CLI-configurable | false |
 | Recommended | true |

-This is an API account client secret that you can use to sign [Customer Login API](https://developer.bigcommerce.com/docs/start/authentication/customer-login) JWTs.
+You can use this API account client secret to sign [Customer Login API](https://developer.bigcommerce.com/docs/start/authentication/customer-login) JWTs.
 Providing this value lets shoppers preserve their logged-in state when Catalyst redirects them to checkout.

 You can use the client secret from the same API account you configured in [BIGCOMMERCE_ACCESS_TOKEN](#bigcommerce_access_token), or configure a dedicated API account with the following scope.